minhquanvus1/Travel-Advisor/Frontend/Frontend_README.md

 - The Frontend React has different Views, depending on which Role you are when you log in.
 That is, the Authenticated User will see the different View to use the functionality that provides exclusively for Authenticated User role, and Admin will see different View to use the functionality that provides exclusively for Admin role.

-- The Frontend techstack also includes: Axios, Vite, React Router, MapBox gl, React-Slick, React-Toastify, Chart.js, react-chartjs-2, font-awesome, Auth0 for Authentication/Authorization, and Stripe for payment processing.
+- The Frontend techstack also includes: Axios, Vite, React Router, MapBox gl, React-Slick, React-Toastify, Chart.js, react-chartjs-2, font-awesome, stompjs, sockjs-client, Auth0 for Authentication/Authorization, and Stripe for payment processing.

 - The Frontend is inspired by the [TripAdvisor Website](https://www.tripadvisor.com/), which offers users the ability to meticulously search for hotels, restaurants, and attractions within a specific locale.
 Users can seamlessly book accommodations, dining experiences, or activities, and subsequently leave insightful reviews, the [Vietnam Travel Website](https://vietnam.travel/), which provides an in-depth exploration of Vietnam's rich cultural tapestry and breathtaking landscapes.
 Users can immerse themselves in the vibrant essence of Vietnam, gaining valuable insights and travel tips, and the [Vietnam Travel Advisor Website](https://vietnamtraveladvisor.com.vn/), where users can discover and book captivating tours across Vietnam.
 This amalgamation of features ensures a comprehensive and engaging user experience, catering to the discerning traveler seeking both convenience and authenticity.